Local mesh refinement sensor for the lattice Boltzmann method: Theory

 For implementation purposes, a time-step is decomposed into two parts that are applied successively on the whole computational domain.
-The two-steps are called the ``collide-and-stream'' operation. \begin{enumerate} \item The collision, which modifies \textit{locally} the value of the populations according to
+The two steps are called the ``collide-and-stream'' operation. \begin{enumerate} \item The collision, which \emph{locally} modifies the value of the populations according to

 \item The streaming, which moves the populations to their neighbors according to their microscopic velocity

 \end{enumerate}